MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/design-teams-app-light-box-view.md

 #### Don’t: Use a lightbox for content editing or interaction

-Information in the lightbox is non-editable and non-interactive.
+Information in the lightbox is noneditable and non-interactive.
 Provide clear options in **Open in** menu, where users can start to interact with content.

 :::image type="content" source="../../assets/images/light-box/interactions-lightbox-dont.png" alt-text="Example shows the use of a lightbox component for content editing.":::

 #### Do: Use a Lightbox component to preview documents

-Documents which are intended just for the preview option or have **Preview** option from **More option**.
+Documents, which are intended just for the preview option or have **Preview** option from **More option**.

 :::image type="content" source="../../assets/images/light-box/lightbox-preview-do.png" alt-text="Example shows the use of a lightbox component to preview documents.":::